aleHansson/aleHansson/README.md

 # Projects

-My projects serve primarily as laboratories for improving my skill set.
+Laboratories for improving my skill set.

 ## Calorie

-A nutrition tracking service consisting of a frontend and backend implementation.
+Nutrition tracking.

 ## Object Calisthenics

-An experiment in rigorious object-oriented design, following a set of [nine rules](https://williamdurand.fr/2013/06/03/object-calisthenics/).
+Experiment in rigorious object-oriented design, following a set of [nine rules](https://williamdurand.fr/2013/06/03/object-calisthenics/).

 <!--
 **aleHansson/aleHansson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.